 Most stores run sales at different periods so if you find something that you tend to consume but is expensive, then stall buying it until after it goes on sale and buy it in bulk.
 When I started experimenting with plant based milk, I was buying milk 2 or 3 carbons when they were on sale.
 Thus saving some money.

 I am a bargain seeker, don’t judge me but if i want to enjoy good quality food affordably, then I have to be.
 I tend to buy in kilos things that last long such as brown rice, oats, brown pasta, beans and canned goods.
 This way I buy them cheaper and also don’t have to worry about them for quite a long time.

 Tip #4 - Replace refined or white grains with whole grains and beans

 I have already a video on why it is better to eat whole grains.
 Besides whole grains being a better choice nutritionally, they tend to be also cheaper than buying refined or white grains.
 You will do good for both your body and your pocket :).
 So embrace quinoa, brown rice and beans.

 Tip #5 - Go to the farmers market at the end of the day or go to your local market

-I find that farmer’s market and local markets tend to have some of the produce cheaper compared to what you can find them in supermarkets where there is a big supply chain and thus more cost is aggregated to what we buy.
-For fact I know that in north, east and south London you are able to find fresh and good quality products such as avocados, bananas, spinach, potatoes affordably.
+I find that farmer’s market and local markets tend to have some of the produce cheaper compared to what you can find them in supermarkets.
+Stores tend to have big supply chains and thus more cost is aggregated for the consumer.
+In fact I know that in north, east and south London you are able to find fresh and good quality products such as avocados, bananas, spinach, potatoes affordably.
 You will be surprised.
-I also found that if you become friends with the people in the market, they will throw some extra bonuses in your bag. ;)
+I also found that if you become friends with the people in the market, they will throw some extra bonuses in your bag ;).